kling-cyber/nocturne/README.md

 ## The Living Mystery Engine

-**NOCTURNE** is a standalone multiplayer murder-mystery game built around procedural cases, autonomous characters, imperfect information, investigation, testimony, evidence, and human decision-making.
+**NOCTURNE** is a standalone multiplayer and single-player murder-mystery game built around procedural cases, autonomous characters, imperfect information, investigation, testimony, evidence, and human decision-making.

 Every case is designed to feel like a living situation rather than a fixed puzzle.

+NOCTURNE supports two primary ways to play:

+- **MULTIPLAYER**: Real players investigate together while one real human player is secretly selected as the Killer.
+- **SINGLE PLAYER**: One real player investigates a case while the remaining cast, including the Killer, is controlled by autonomous AI characters.

-Players interact with a world containing human-controlled investigators, a human-controlled Killer, and autonomous NPCs with their own memories, beliefs, goals, relationships, secrets, routines, and reactions.
+The world is driven by a server-authoritative simulation containing characters with their own memories, beliefs, goals, relationships, secrets, routines, suspicion, stress, and reactions.

 The result is a mystery that develops through player actions, character behavior, evidence, and the evolving timeline.